 - Excludes commitment records where the juvenile spent time on community placement. - Excludes transfers - Only the youth's last stay is counted.
 Last stay is the length of stay by facility using the last facility that the juvenile was placed at during the reporting period. - The Average Length of Stay is NOT the same as the Average Length of Commitment.
-This is due to transfers and time spent in detention awaiting placement at a YDC.
+This is due to transfers and time spent in detention awaiting placement at a YDC. - Uses the last facility that the juvenile exited from during the reporting period.

-(8) The number of incidents of assaults / attacks on staff at each facility.
+(8) The number of incidents of assaults / attacks on staff at each FY2015-2016

 Facility Number of Assaults on Staff

-C. A. Dillon 22
+C.A.
+Dillon 9

-Chatham 18
+Chatham 36

-Dobbs 8
+Dobbs 9

+Edgecombe 3

-Stonewall Jackson 20
+Stonewall Jackson 16

-TOTAL 68
+TOTAL 73